Rabbi Jay Weinstein - Spiritual Leader

 As the Spiritual Leader of Congregation Simchat HaLev, he prays that he will inspire congregants of all ages to be Jews who love Judaism, spirituality, tradition, and have a connection with G-d, the Source of All Life.

 A graduate of the Aleph Rabbinic Seminary, Rabbi Jay believes that all learning is invaluable.
 For him it was rabbinical school, the study of our sacred texts, the stories of our people, and going into the community to see what the people are doing: walking the path with them in their joy and in their pain, sorrow and fear, and witnessing their learning and growth.

 Rabbi Jay brings to his rabbinate and our congregation his experience as a father of seven, of being a nurse, psychotherapist, hospital chaplain and bereavement specialist.

-Rabbi Jay is assisted by a caring team of Jewish Professionals:
+Rabbi Jay and Rabbi Jenn are assisted by a caring team of Jewish Professionals:

 Fortuna Southworth - Educator

 Eric Komar - Cantorial Soloist

 Simchat HaLev is a 501(c3) not-for-profit Jewish organization under the spiritual leadership of Rabbi Jay Weinstein.
 Simchat HaLev provides individuals, couples and families with spiritual Judaism, a synagogue, family education, fee-for-service rabbinic counseling and life cycle clergy officiation.